PLT-Columbia/Assignment-0/README.md

 ## Disclaimer

-This project belongs to Columbia University.
+This assignment belongs to Columbia University.
 It may be freely used for educational purposes.